weddingwire.com

 Popular Stones and Techniques

-The most popular jewelry items were buttons and brooches, pocket watches, sword hilts, hair decorations, and, of course, earrings, rings, and necklaces.
-Traditional diamonds, rubies, emeralds, sapphires, and pearls were popular, but due to the demand for large stones, shortages arose, and people turned to semi-precious gemstones.
+The most sought-after jewelry items included buttons, brooches, pocket watches, sword hilts, hair decorations, and, of course, earrings, rings, and necklaces.
+Traditional gemstones like diamonds, rubies, emeralds, sapphires, and pearls were all the rage.
+However, as demand for large stones surged, shortages began to occur.
+This led to the increasing popularity of semi-precious gemstones.

 Georgian (1720–1830)